 The Library is home to one Ultimaker S3 3D printer, which was purchased with funds generously donated by the Friends of the Merrimack Public Library.
 Our new printer was dedicated June 30, 2020.

-The Library’s 3D printer, including our 3Doodler Pens, are available to make three-dimensional objects in plastic using a design that the patron has provided as a digital computer file.
+The Library’s 3D printing tools are available to make three-dimensional objects in plastic using a design that the patron has provided as a digital computer file.

 - The Library’s 3D printers may be used for lawful purposes only.
 The public will not be permitted to use the Library’s 3D printers to create material that is: